Save Ralph

-Save Ralph is an Australian-American-British stop motion animated mockumentary short film written and directed by Spencer Susser.
+Save Ralph is a 2021 stop motion animated mockumentary short film written and directed by Spencer Susser.
 It stars Taika Waititi, Ricky Gervais, Zac Efron, Olivia Munn, Pom Klementieff, Tricia Helfer, and Rodrigo Santoro.
 The plot follows an interview with Ralph (Waititi), a rabbit who details his life as he is used for animal testing and the damages it has caused to his body.
 Produced by Jeff Vespa, the 4-minute short film was released by Humane Society International on April 6, 2021, to critical acclaim.
 It is an international co-production of Australia, United States and United Kingdom.

 Plot

 Ralph is a rabbit.
 Speaking with Humane Society International for a documentary, he talks about his life as a "tester" for cosmetic products.
 Ralph tells the production crew how he is blind in one eye, partially deaf and has chemical burns on his back that are still tender and sting if he breathes or moves a certain way.
 While preparing for work, Ralph explains with a sad tone how he does not necessarily care about his life, as he feels sacrificing his body to help humans is worth it.
 At a laboratory, Ralph's rabbit friends beg for the production crew to free them from their trials as Ralph is injected with an unknown chemical into his only working eye.
 Now completely blind and visibly in pain, Ralph says his final remarks; without animal testing, he would be out in a field "like a normal rabbit".
 As the video ends, Ralph gives a worried thumbs-up towards the camera, painfully claiming "It's all good".